hoffoo/luaenv/README.md

 ~/misc/lua/go $ luaenv
 hi from lua
 there is no load order
-its best to just require other modules, instead of relying on it
+its best to just require other modules, instead of relying on order
 ```

 Now luaenv will loop waiting for file changes and eval updated files into the same environment.